 To avoid the side effects and lack of effectiveness of NSAIDs, two pain relief dietary supplements containing Boswellia serrata AKBA can be trusted for safety and efficacy:

 Both products are treatment alternatives to NSAIDs for arthritis.
 They were introduced in 2003 by the leading natural nutrition company in the U.S., in business since 1956.
 They are obsessed with product purity (safety), potency and performance.
 They are 100% science-grounded.
 They voluntarily conduct clinical studies on their own products (not required in dietary supplement industry by current Good Manufacturing Practices (cGMP) FDA regulations.
 They conduct over 350 quality control tests on all raw ingredients.
 They are ‘beyond organic’.
 Their product portfolio is not inexpensive, but their consumers never worry about safety, contamination, label deviation, or efficacy.
 They are the gold standard in their industry.
+They are the Shaklee Corporation.

 The competing brands all contain chondroitin and glucosamine sourced from shellfish.
 Nature Made® also includes artificial colors, as of label comparisons updated June 12, 2017.
 These products are drug-free answers for those who worry about continued use of NSAIDs long-term.